• Skip to main content

 (c) Justices and judges (28 U.S.C.
 5, 44(d), 135, 252, and 461(a)) at Schedule 7.

 Sec.
-4. Uniformed Services.
+4. Uniformed Services and Other.
 The rates of monthly basic pay (37 U.S.C.
 203(a)) for members of the uniformed services, as adjusted under 37 U.S.C.
 1009, and the rate of monthly cadet or midshipman pay (37 U.S.C.
 203(c)) are set forth on Schedule 8 attached hereto and made a part hereof.
+Additionally, the Director of the Office of Personnel Management (Director) is directed to assess whether to provide up to a total increase of 3.8 percent (inclusive of the increase provided under Section 1) to the rates of pay of certain Federal civilian law enforcement personnel, as determined by the Director following coordination with agencies and consistent with 5 U.S.C.
+5305.

 Sec.
 6. Administrative Law Judges.
 Pursuant to section 5372 of title 5, United States Code, the rates of basic pay for administrative law judges are set forth on Schedule 10 attached hereto and made a part hereof.

 Sec.
 8. Prior Order Superseded.
-Executive Order 13866 of March 28, 2019, is superseded as of the effective dates specified in section 7 of this order.
+Executive Order 14132 of December 23, 2024 (Adjustments of Certain Rates of Pay), is superseded as of the effective dates specified in section 7 of this order.

 DONALD J. TRUMP